miwalol/docs/docs/oauth2/scopes.md

 Grants access to the user's email address.

+### `profile.update`

+Grants ability to update the user's profile, such as their username, display name, colors, effects, etc.

 ### `links`

 Grants access to the user's links and the ability to create, update, and delete them.

 ### `cards`

-Grants access to the user's cards and the ability to create, update, and delete them.
+Grants access to the user's cards and the ability to create and delete them.

 ### `audios.manage`

-Grants ability to create, update, and delete audios.
+Grants ability to update and delete audios.
+For uploading audios, you need the `uploads` scope.

 ### `uploads`